 (1) The SAVE system is an information-sharing initiative allowing authorized staff to validate a noncitizen's immigration status by accessing USCIS data.
 The USCIS protects the individual's privacy in accordance with the Immigration and Nationality Act (INA) of 1952 and other applicable statutes.
 No consent for release of information is required to use SAVE.

-(2) The CDJFS shall compare the information provided through the SAVE system with the documents provided by the individual.
+(2) The county agency shall compare the information provided through the SAVE system with the documents provided by the individual.
 If the documentation matches in SAVE, the process is complete.

 (3) SAVE does not determine eligibility for health care programs or provide information unrelated to an individual's immigration status.
 It does not replace the requirement for noncitizens to provide verification of their immigration status as set forth in paragraph (B) of this rule.

 (E) How does the SAVE verification affect eligibility?

 (1) No eligibility determination shall be delayed, denied, reduced or terminated solely because of pending SAVE verification.